1. An overview of data protection

 The data collected with the etracker technologies will not be used to personally identify the visitor to this website and will not be merged with personal data about the bearer of the pseudonym without the separately given consent of the person concerned.
 The collection and storage of data can be objected to at any time with future effect.

-You can prevent cookies from being stored by setting your browser software accordingly; however, we allow to mention that in this case you may not be able to use all functions of this website to their full extent.
-You can also prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by Google by using the browser add-on available under the following link.
-Download and install on.
+You can also prevent the storage of cookies on your device by setting your browser software accordingly; however, we shall mention that in this case you may not be able to use all functions of this website in full.
+You can also prevent the data generated by the cookie and related to your use of the website (including your IP address) being sent to Google and the processing of this data by Google by using the browser add-on available under the following link.
 The current link is http://tools.google.com/dlpage/gaoptout?hl=de.

 Social Media Plugins implemented with Shariff